Codereamp/nopowen/README.md

 * The rest is the system job.
 For successfully installed and working patch the device will be in the Deep Sleep state until a new touch and press event occures.

 What this patch allows
 * My estimation is that you will probably get about 4000-6000 page turns per single charge.
 But obviusly no mass book is that big.
 So between the books you will probably have other activities on the device (like choosing a new book or uploading it) that unfortunately fully utilize CPU power while draining it.
 So, the real numbers may be different.
+To convert turns into time let's assume that you consume a single page after half a minute.
+Then the time estimate for 4000-6000 turns will be 33-50 hours of continous reading.
 * Notice that I'm talking here not about time (... hours per charge), but about page turns.
 This means that a little different style of reading is possible when you have your book opened and standing nearby and you lazily turn a attention from some main task to the book without locking and unlocking it.
 (Remember to increase screen off timeout for this, I will talk about it later)

 # How to install / how to use